 If teachers are dismissed after a year in the ATR pool, the reserve pool would shrink.
 Moreover, some teachers in the pool would be more aggressive in seeking permanent positions.
-The estimated savings account for the extra costs that would be incurred by schools forced to use per diem substitutes due to the lower number of teachers in the ATR pool.
+The estimated savings account for the extra costs that would be incurred by schools forced to use more per diem substitutes due to fewer teachers in the ATR pool.

 PROPONENTS MIGHT ARGUE that the DOE can no longer afford to keep teachers on the payroll who are not assigned to the classroom.
 They can also argue that an agreement to go on interviews while drawing a paycheck does not create the same urgency to find a permanent position as does the possibility of losing employment if not rehired within a specific time frame.

-OPPONENTS MIGHT ARGUE that under the latest agreement teachers are no longer sitting idle-they are being used as substitutes.
-They could also argue that being excessed is not the individual teacher's fault and they should be further penalized with time limits because ATR teachers have little control over how quickly they can find a new position.
-Opponents could also state that ATR teachers are distracted from seeking permanent positions because they must work as fill-in substitutes and clerks.
-Additionally, they could argue that more experienced teachers are at a disadvantage in seeking new positions because they earn higher salaries that must be paid out of the principal's school budget.
+OPPONENTS MIGHT ARGUE that ATR teachers are no longer sitting idle-they are being used as substitutes.
+They could also argue that being excessed is not always the individual teacher's fault and they should not be further penalized with time limits because ATR teachers have little control over how quickly they can find a new position.
+Opponents could also argue that ATR teachers are distracted from seeking permanent positions because they must work as fill-in substitutes and clerks.
+Additionally, many in the pool are more experienced so they are at a disadvantage in competing for open slots because they earn higher salaries that must be paid out of the principal's school budget.